How Long Does It Take To Recover From COVID-19?

 Daniel was off work for nearly three weeks.
 His hospital used a specific process to clear him back to work.
 "The guideline we're using is 14 days past initial symptoms, plus 72 hours of no symptoms," Daniel told us.

-It's worth noting that the CDC says this is all based on limited information — so this guidance could change as they learn more.
+It's worth noting that the CDC says this is all based on limited information — so this guidance could change as it learns more.

 Given that some people's symptoms reoccur at day seven, as Daniel says there's reason to be cautious.
-To be conservative, you might want to wait a couple extra days before leaving self-isolation, in case you regress.
+To be conservative, you might want to wait a couple of extra days before leaving self-isolation, in case you regress.

-What the science say about how long people may stay contagious after they've recovered?
+What does the science say about how long people may stay contagious after they've recovered?

 It's not fully known how long a person with COVID-19 is infectious.
 "A rough guide for other infections is that infectiousness drops when the fever subsides," says Ben Cowling, a professor of public health at the University of Hong Kong.

-Aaron Carroll, a professor of medicine at Indiana University says there's still some uncertainty.
+Aaron Carroll, a professor of medicine at Indiana University, says there's still some uncertainty.
 "We still don't have enough data to really know how long people are infectious," he says.

 And he says some doctors are concerned about the CDC's guidelines.
 "I will tell you that I think a lot of people I know are uncomfortable with that guidance.
 They think that it may not be as conservative as it needs to be," Carroll says.

-Cowling says there are studies underway to evaluate how long the body continues to shed the virus after someone starts to get better.
-But he adds, there is not a direct link between shedding and infectiousness.
+Cowling says studies are underway to evaluate how long the body continues to shed the virus after someone starts to get better.
+But, he adds, there is not a direct link between shedding and infectiousness.

-One meta-study looking at over a hundred cases found RNA from the virus in stool samples up to 33 days after onset of the illness, even after the patients tested negative using samples from their respiratory tracts.
+One meta-study looking at over 100 cases found RNA from the virus in stool samples up to 33 days after onset of the illness, even after the patients had tested negative using samples from their respiratory tracts.
 But the researchers noted that they didn't know if these were only RNA fragments or active virus particles that could infect someone.

 I feel well and back to normal — when can I see my older family members again?

 A lot of people who feel better would like to reconnect with family members — perhaps with elderly parents.
-But that's not safe yet, says Dr. Sean Morrison,a geriatrician and palliative care specialist at the Mount Sinai Health System.
+But that's not safe yet, says Sean Morrison, a geriatrician and palliative care specialist at the Mount Sinai Health System.

-Older people are more vulnerable to COVID-19, and eight out of 10 deaths reported in the U.S. have been adults who were at least 65 years old, according to the CDC.
+Older people are more vulnerable to COVID-19, and 8 out of 10 deaths reported in the U.S. have been among adults who were at least 65 years old, according to the CDC.

-"What I strongly recommend is that in-person visits to older family members remain only if needed, and at that, infrequent," Dr. Morrison says.
+"What I strongly recommend is that in-person visits to older family members remain only if needed and, at that, infrequent," Morrison says.
 To provide things like groceries and medications, some visits may be necessary, but they should be limited as much as possible.
 "Particularly for older adults, the strong isolation and physical distancing required is really hard," he adds.
 "And yet it is what is going to get us through this."

-Will I be immune to reinfection after I've had COVID-19 or could I get it again?
+Will I be immune to reinfection after I've had COVID-19, or could I get it again?

 The CDC says the full immune response, including duration of immunity, is not yet fully understood.
 So, there's some uncertainty.